• Skip to primary navigation

 Instructions

 • Combine pasta, vegetables and pesto in a bowl.
+Sprinkle with dill and add a squeeze of lemon.
 Serve and enjoy!

 Reader Interactions